edumserrano/dotnet-sdk-extensions/docs/dev-notes/README.md

 ## Projects wide configuration

-- The [Directory.Build.props](/Directory.Build.props) at the root of the repo enables for all projects several settings as well as adds some common NuGet packages.
-Furthermore, just for test projects, there is another [Directory.Build.props](/tests/Directory.Build.props) that applies some NuGet packages that should be part of all test projects.
-The props file for tests is merged with the root level props file so all test projects obey to the same set of settings defined by the root level props file.
+- The [Directory.Build.props](/Directory.Build.props) enables several settings as well as adds some common NuGet packages for all projects.

+- There is a set of NuGet packages that are only applied in test projects by using the condition `"'$(IsTestProject)' == 'true'"`.
+To make this work the `csproj` for the test projects must have the `<IsTestProject>true</IsTestProject>` property defined.
+Adding this property manually shouldn't be needed because it should be added by the `Microsoft.NET.Test.Sdk` package however there seems to be an issue with this when running tests outside of Visual Studio.
+See [this GitHub issue](https://github.com/dotnet/sdk/issues/3790#issuecomment-1100773198) for more info.

 - When running `dotnet` CLI commands make sure you are at the root of the repo so that the `global.json` is respected.
 If you don't you might get unexpected results when building the solution.
 As explained in [global.json overview](https://learn.microsoft.com/en-us/dotnet/core/tools/global-json):